-Mayo Clinic Health System – Albert Lea and all of its programs and activities are accessible to and useable by physically disabled persons, including persons who are deaf, hard of hearing, or blind, or who have other sensory impairments and are free of charge.
+Mayo Clinic Health System - Austin and all of its programs and activities are accessible to and useable by physically disabled persons, including persons who are deaf, hard of hearing, or blind, or who have other sensory impairments and are free of charge.
 Access features include:

 Curb cuts and ramps between parking areas and buildings.
 Level access into first floor level with elevator access to all other floors.
 Fully accessible offices, meeting rooms, bathrooms, public waiting areas, cafeteria, patient treatment areas, including examining rooms and patient wards.

 Door attendants or patient care staff can help you arrange accessibility services.
-Family and friends are also welcome to assist you with special needs during your visit to Mayo Clinic Health System - Albert Lea.
+Family and friends are also welcome to assist you with special needs during your visit to Mayo Clinic Health System-Austin.

-Wheelchairs are available free of charge for use on campus and are located throughout the campus and at each off-campus location.
+Wheelchairs, walkers, and wagons are available free of charge for use on campus.
+Wheel chairs are located throughout the campus and at each off-campus location.
+Walkers and wagons can be checked out at the main entrance.
 If you prefer a larger-sized wheelchair, please ask a staff member.

 Patient escorts are available to transport patients to and from appointments.
 This free assistance is offered to patients with visual impairments, those who use wheelchairs and others who have difficulty walking.
 Staff members in patient care areas or at information desks can arrange an escort and provide directions or answer questions during your visit.